antonmi/flowex/README.md

 ```
 We also renamed the module to `FunPipeline` because we are going to create "Flowex pipeline".
 `Flowex.Pipeline` extend our module, so we have:
-- `pipe` macros to define which function evaluation should be placed into separate GenStage;
+- `pipe` macro to define which function evaluation should be placed into separate GenStage;
+- `error_pipe` macro to define function which will be called if error occurs;
 - `start` and `stop` functions to create and destroy pipelines;
 - `call` function to run pipeline computations synchronously.
 - `cast` function to run pipeline computations asynchronously.